code-switching/code-switching.github.io/2018/files/spa-eng/README.md

 9. **Other:** any other NE that does not fit in the previous categories.
     * Use this only if you really need it
-    * This class is important because context can imply an NE, and even if it is not on the previous classes, a general approach should be able to capture those NEs with this class.
+    * This class is important because context can imply an NE, and even if it is not in the previous classes, a general approach should be able to capture those NEs with this class.